 The total contact time for core assessed modules is 183 hours.
 Students may opt to spend time undertaking additional, non-assessed modules.
 We do not estimate self-study time in our module totals.

 Where the full period is not practical, as may be the case for part-time students, it is also possible to take up the opportunity of a shorter period of two to four weeks, usually during the summer.
 Work experience is arranged with the help of the Department’s placement tutor.
 Please note that while we try to meet all requests for work experience, in some cases it may not be possible.

 Two scholarships of up to £3,000 each will be available to students across the Department of Sociology's two MSc programmes, to be awarded on a competitive basis to self-funding students accepting an offer of an MSc place for the academic year 2014/15.
 Please visit the Department of Sociology webpages for application details and deadlines.

 The Department of Sociology has a strong track record of attracting ESRC funding for PhD students.
-We manage the ESRC-funded South East Doctoral Training Consortium (DTC), which offers doctoral training in association with the Universities of Kent, Reading and Royal Holloway.
-The MSc Social Research Methods can comprise the training component of a 1+3 PhD studentship in Sociology within the Doctoral Training Consortium.
-Opportunities to apply for ESRC doctoral funding via the South East Doctoral Training Consortium will be advertised annually on the DTC website.
+We manage the ESRC-funded South East Doctoral Training Centre (DTC), which offers doctoral training in association with the Universities of Kent, Reading and Royal Holloway.
+The MSc Social Research Methods can comprise the training component of a 1+3 PhD studentship in Sociology within the DTC.
+Opportunities to apply for ESRC doctoral funding will be advertised annually on the DTC website.

 The Department is a leading centre of applied social research and methodological innovation, with an international reputation for excellence in both research and teaching.
 We were ranked 5th out of all sociology departments in the UK by The Times/Sunday Times Good University Guide 2015, reflecting our commitment to high-quality teaching and research.
 In the 2014 REF exercise we were ranked in the UK's top 15 sociology departments, and in the top 12 for world-leading 4* research.